Sathiru/Customer-MarketingCampaign-Classification-Model/README.md

 Above charts shows that *married* customer with *university or high school* degree are more likely to agree for long term deposit.
 Similarly, campaigns conducted during *summer* months and *middle of weekdays* are comparatively effective.
+There is an ananomous data element *unknown* in several features.

 ________________________________
 #### Age Distribution